vjda/nexus3-casc-cli/README.md

 #### `customPrivileges`

-Privileges control access to specific functionality of the repository manager and can be grouped as a role and assigned to a specific users.
+Privileges control access to specific functionality of the repository manager and can be grouped as a role and assigned to a specific user.

 ```yaml
 customPrivileges: